smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/SendLocation_TRS.md

 - **with both** "longitudeDegrees" and "latitudeDegrees" parameters
 - **with** "address" parameter
 - with any other valid parameters related to request
-- and the "address" param is empty
+- and "address" param is empty

 SDL must:
 - consider such request as valid